 BW Build team: Use TANG sachet pic within the Reveal text screen, Keep the astronaut on the Hotspot screen please.

+REVEAL 4 ICON PLACEMENT

-REVEAL 4 Analytical Science
+Analytical Science

-PLACEMENT

-<Placement is up to graphic designer.
-Where does it look best on chosen image?>

 REVEAL 4 TEXT (50 words max)

 Working in a laboratory environment, we analyze products and ingredients at a chemical and microbiological level.
 When new science is required, we create analytical methods then analyze and interpret the results.
 Our capabilities include: customized flavor development, food microstructure and a wide range of techniques to analyze oils, proteins and carbohydrates.